tewendel/interkit-masterarbeit/sites/docs/src/content/components/DataCard.svelte.md

 Data must be previously loaded for example with [DataLoaderMulti](/components/DataLoader) and [DataList](/components/DataList) or individually using [DataLoaderSingle](/components/DataLoader).

+We recommended wrapping layouts with Cards in [SectionShell](/components/SectionShell) for background color and spacing.

 <ComponentInfoYaml component="DataCard" />

 ## Figma